yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/_index.md

 ## Functions and operators for concatenating an array with an array or an element

-These functions require that the two arrays have the same datatype and compatible dimensionality.
+These functions require that the two arrays have the same data type and compatible dimensionality.

 | Function or operator | 1-d only? | Description |
 | ---- | ---- | ---- |